JadeSure/my_old_blog/_posts/2021-01-03-AWS-Cloud-Computing-Foundamental.md

 Amazon Resource Names(ARN)s uniquely identify AWS resources across all of AWZ. eg. arn:aws:iam::414066325645:role/EC2InstanceProfileRole.

+AWS Policy generator: AWS policies use the JSON format, and are used to configure granular permissions for AWS services.
+Principal: EC2 Role ARN; Amazon Resource Name(ARN): the Bucket ARN that you previously copied(/*: restriction for all files ).

 [Introduction to Amazon Simple Storage Service S3](https://www.qwiklabs.com/focuses/15683?parent=catalog)
 ## Virtual Private Network(VPC)
 Amazon’s Virtual Private Cloud service provides the networking layer of EC2.
 A VPC can exist only within an AWS region.
 A VPC is a virtual network that